Get

 Conclusion

-The Vizsla is a loyal, energetic dog as loving as it is devoted to family.
-They are a medium-large breed that brims with enthusiasm, so they’re the perfect companions for older children to get into mischief with.
+The Vizsla is a loyal, energetic dog as loving as they are devoted to family.
+They are a medium-large breed that brims with enthusiasm, so they’re the perfect companion for older children to get into mischief with.
 While small children certainly don’t phase most Vizslas, the energy and size of the dog may be too much for tiny kids.
-Children can enjoy plenty of activities with their Vizslas, and the dogs are happiest around their families.
+Children can enjoy plenty of activities with their pup, which will be happiest around their family.

 Related Reads: